Coronavirus (COVID-19) Preparedness Information Learn More

 - The UPHS - Portage Café is only open for patients and employees.

 - PortagePointe is closed to all visitors.

 At UP Health System - Portage, our top priority is safeguarding the health and wellbeing of our patients, providers, employees, and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidelines as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective Monday, June 8, 2020, we are easing our visitor policy as follows:
+Our visitor restrictions are as follows:

 - Patients will be limited to one WELL visitor per stay, including one companion for ambulatory appointments.

 - All visitors must be 18 years of age or older, will be screened upon entry, and will be required to wear a mask at all times while in the facility.
 Visitors are encouraged to help us preserve personal protective equipment (PPE) and wear their own mask if possible.

 - Visitation hours are from 10 am – 8 pm daily.